kaarana/digital-safety/media/README.md

 # media

-This directory holds the media for this repository.
+This directory contains media for the "Digital Safety Hygiene" document.